Backlund Transformations for Darboux Integrable Differential Systems: -2pt Group Theoretic Constructions of Darboux Integrable Systems

 \section{\kern -2pt Group Theoretic Constructions of Darboux Integrable Systems}

 Let $G$ be a Lie group acting on manifolds $M_1$ and $M_2$.
-In Section 3 of \cite{anderson-fels-vassiliou:2009a} a general group theoretic construction of Darboux integrable systems was given, based upon symmetry reduction with respect to the diagonal action $G_\diag$ on the product manifold $M_1\times M_2$.
+In Section 3 of \cite{anderson-fels-vassiliou:2009a} a general group-theoretic construction of Darboux integrable systems was given, based upon symmetry reduction with respect to the diagonal action $G_\diag$ on the product manifold $M_1\times M_2$.
 In this section we extend this result to the more general case of symmetry reduction by subgroups $L$ of the product group $G\times G$.
-We also show, in the special case of the diagonal action $G_\diag$, that symmetry reduction leads to pairs of Darboux integrable systems which are always Darboux compatible in the sense described in Section 5.2.
+This leads to a purely group-theoretic construction of B\"acklund transformations between Darboux integrable systems.
+We also show, in the special case of the diagonal action $G_\diag$, that symmetry reduction leads to pairs of Darboux integrable systems which are always maximally compatible in the sense described in Section 5.2.
+This fact will play an key role in Sections 7 and 8 when we characterize those integrable extensions of Darboux integrable equations which arise as group quotients.